Landlords invited to have their say on licensing proposals

 The first proposal is to introduce a borough-wide additional licensing scheme, and the second proposal is to introduce a targeted Selective Licensing scheme in the Central and Chalvey wards.

 The council is running drop-in sessions for landlords in the town later this month who want to learn more about the proposals.
-This consultation closes on January 31, and you can have your say on the council’s website here.
+This consultation closes on January 31 2019.

 Last year, the Government launched a review into selective licensing.
 The results of the review are expected to be published this Spring.

-Simple Landlords Insurance blogger Carl Agar has written this article, which considers whether or not selective licensing can help to clean up communities.
+Simple Landlords Insurance blogger Carl Agar has written an article, which considers whether or not selective licensing can help to clean up communities.

 In it, Carl writes: “Implementing a selective licence scheme can only ever be the start of addressing issues in a problem area, and it should be used strategically alongside other initiatives to ensure real change takes places and stays in place.